Samsung/CAS/client/README.md

 | `--make-unique-compile-commands` | Making sure that compile commands will be unique |

 # Process Tree, Dependency Tree and Reversed Dependencies Tree
-Process tree is showing children or parent processes.
+Process tree shows children or parent processes.
 Clicking on a button with `<pid>:<idx>` will show children of the process.
 If we start the tree from other process than root, then we can also move up in the hierarchy by clicking `⇖` on the left.
 You can also start a new process tree by clicking the symbol `↸ ` at the end of bin path.
 Click letter `i` for more information about the process in proc_tree view.

-Dependency tree is showing all direct module dependencies of the given file.
+Dependency tree shows all direct module dependencies of the given file.
 If you want to see all the dependencies you can simply click letter `i` for more information.
 You can also start a new dependency tree by clicking the symbol `^` at the end of dependency path.

 ## From CAS
 ```bash
     cas <module> <filter> --commands=true --proc-tree/--deps-tree
 ```
-## CAS Server
+## Using CAS Server
 When you run `cas_server.py` there will be 3 endpoints `/deps_tree`, `/proc_tree` and `/revdeps_tree`.
 You can also add filters to create deps_tree/revdeps_tree for specified element or start proc_tree from specified element by adding `path=<path>` or `pid=<pid>` to query.
 On the top right corner of the page is Search where you can find elements by path, type etc.